ShonenTheoryShonenTheory

 The Trap of Over-Sexualization

-Picture a character who wields magic that can level cities and commands armies with a single word.
+Picture a woman who wields magic that can level cities and commands armies with a single word.
 But for some reason, she is drawn like a swimsuit model on a battlefield while every other character gets appropriate designs.

-This shatters the reader's suspension of disbelief.
+This trap shatters the reader's suspension of disbelief.
 The narrative says she is a warrior, but the visual language says she is an object.

 The design contradicts the narrative.
-A fighter needs armor that protects vital organs.
+A fighter needs armor that protects vital organs, and a scout needs gear that allows for silence and speed.

-No one denies that the visual appeal of attractive women sells.
-However, there is a sharp line between an attractive character and a hollow one.
+Many male authors tend to treat their female characters like decorations.
+No one denies that the visual appeal of attractive women sells, but there is a sharp line between an attractive character and a hollow one.

 Their motivation must burn brighter than their physical appearance.
 When writing a female character, ask a simple question.

-If her gender was flipped or her looks were taken away, would she still be compelling?
+If her gender was flipped or looks were taken away, would she still be compelling?
 If the answer is no, you have written a prop instead of a person.

-Relying on the Damsel in Distress Archetype
+The Damsel in Distress Archetype

-Then the antagonist arrives, and that competence suddenly evaporates.
-She freezes, forgets her training, and becomes a plot device whose only function is to motivate the male lead.
+She forgets her training and becomes a plot device whose only function is to motivate the male lead.
 This is the fastest way to kill narrative tension.

 A character who cannot solve their own problems is a liability to the plot.
+If she exists only to be captured, rescued, or protected, she is luggage.

-This robs the story of a second perspective.
-It forces the hero to do all the heavy lifting while she watches from the sidelines waiting for salvation.
+The male lead carries her from point A to point B, robbing the story of a second perspective.
+It forces the hero to do all the heavy lifting while she watches from the sidelines.

 If the villain ignores her threat level just to use her as bait, the villain looks stupid.
 If she stops fighting the moment the hero arrives, she looks weak.

 Agency is non-negotiable.
 Even if overpowered physically, they must remain active mentally.
-Physical defeat does not equal narrative silence.

-Wasting Massive Character Potential
+Wasting Massive Potential

 Meanwhile, the female lead hits a glass ceiling and stagnates.
-She is relegated to support, becoming the dedicated healer or handling nameless fodder while the men fight the boss.
+She is relegated to support, becoming the dedicated healer or handling the nameless fodder while the men fight the boss.

 A story with two titans is infinitely more interesting than a story with a god and his cheerleader.
 Power creep must be managed for everyone, not just the hero.